Unified, coverage-driven assertion-based verification, including a full automated apps library

 Automated Targeted Apps

 Using the Apps Library, DV-Verify may be used as a fully automated issue solver for a range of challenging verification problems.
 The DV Apps library is packaged as part of DV-Verify, which provides an engineer with access to Connectivity and Register Checking, X-Propagation Analysis, Scoreboarding and Protocol Compliance Checking.
-In addition, full access to DV-Inspect through token licensing is provided with the three code analysis Apps associated with that product.
 Finally, DV-Verify is used as a platform for additional Specialized Apps for the Safety Critical and C++/SystemC Solutions.
 All of these Apps may be used with no requirement for creating assertions.

 360 DV-Verify’s comprehensive standards compliance allows an easy integration into existing flows.
 Designs in VHDL, Verilog, SystemVerilog, SystemC and C++, or any combination of these, are supported.

 Design setup in DV-Verify is straightforward, allowing its quick and easy adoption into existing flows.
 For example, existing HDL scripts may be reused and arbitrarily loaded into the tool.
 The system will take care of appropriate file ordering and automatically detect clocks and reset signals, thus saving time in the definition of these key inputs usually required in most tools.
 All these mechanisms provide the easy, push button approach with minimal or no user interaction.

 With 360 DV-Verify’s network distribution, computationally expensive tasks can be parallelized over a network, accelerating execution.
 All results are collected in one central place for easy analysis.
 In essence, the only visible difference between running checks sequentially on a single machine or distributed over the network is the significantly reduced runtime due to parallel execution.
 This mechanism may be extended by leveraging cloud-based servers through the OneSpin Cloud solution.